 The synthetic phonics method teaches children the sounds of the alphabet as opposes to just the letters of the alphabet.
 Once some sounds are taught, the children learn to blend the sounds phonetically to form words, and then to naturally build vocabulary, and increase fluency and comprehension.

 The purpose of systematic high quality phonic teaching, at the pace of the pupil, is for pupils to secure the crucial skills of word decoding that can lead to fluent and automatic reading.
 Through this method children can take the first important steps in learning to read.
 They can also use this knowledge to begin to spell new words they hear.
 A systematic approach to teaching synthetic phonics means teachers take a planned and thorough approach.

 The Beacon is well resourced to teach phonics effectively and we also use the following reading schemes to reinforce the teaching methods:

-- Bug Club- both hardback books and online – Pearson
+- Bug Club- both hardback books – Pearson

 - Rapid Read/Discovery World – Heinemann